hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 6 4 3 4 3 1 5 1 6
-Weapons/Armour: A Black Skaven may be armed with weapons and armour chosen from the Skaven Hero’s Equipment list.
+Weapons/Armor: A Black Skaven may be armed with weapons and armor chosen from the Skaven Hero’s Equipment list.
 Skills: The Black Skaven may choose from Combat, Shooting, Strength, & Speed when he gains a new skill.
 In